dydxprotocol/v4-documentation/pages/infrastructure_providers-validators/how_to_set_up_full_node.md

 ```bash
 curl https://dydx-rpc.lavenderfive.com/genesis | python3 -c 'import json,sys;print(json.dumps(json.load(sys.stdin)["result"]["genesis"], indent=2))' > $HOME/.dydxprotocol/config/genesis.json
 ```

+Your `genesis.json` configuration file is updated from a default configuration file to the genesis state of the chain to which you are connecting.

 ### Step 8: Update your node configuration with a list of seed nodes
 Seed nodes provide trustworthy data about the history of the network to your full node.
 To update `config.toml` with a list of seed nodes, run the following command: